Xearta/expense-tracker/NOTES.md

 # Todos

-- Edit the bill amount
 - Clear all paid
-- Paydays should auto generate up to 10 out.

   - Should check every login if there are 10 past today
     - If not, generate another payday and save